 Higher Moisture Load

-Homes along the North Shore - Winnetka, Wilmette, Kenilworth, Glencoe, Evanston - are exposed to significantly higher humidity levels than homes 15 miles inland.
+Homes along the North Shore - Winnetka, Wilmette, Kenilworth, Glencoe, Evanston - are exposed to substantially higher humidity levels than homes 15 miles inland.
 Wind-driven rain off the lake hits east-facing and north-facing elevations with more force and frequency.
 These walls stay wet longer because lake-influenced humidity slows evaporation.

 Lake Effect Temperature Cycling

 Homes in Lake Forest, Lake Bluff, and Highland Park sit in the transition zone between direct lake influence and inland climate patterns.
-These communities experience the full freeze-thaw cycle count plus elevated moisture, making them among the most challenging environments for brick masonry in the state.
+These communities experience the full freeze-thaw cycle count plus elevated moisture, making them among the most demanding environments for brick masonry in the state.

-Temperature Extremes: The 120-Degree Swing
+Temperature Extremes: The 120-Degree Annual Swing

 Brick and Mortar Expand at Different Rates

 Brick and mortar are different materials with different coefficients of thermal expansion.
 When temperature rises, both materials expand - but not by the same amount.
 When temperature drops, both contract - but again, not equally.
 This differential movement creates shear stress at the mortar-to-brick bond line.
+ASTM C270 specifies mortar compositions in part to balance durability and bond flexibility; a mortar that is harder than the brick it joins - the common failure mode of Portland cement mortar on pre-1920 soft brick - concentrates this differential stress and accelerates damage.

 Rapid Temperature Drops